RobertMyles/tidyRSS/README.md

 tidyRSS is a package for extracting data from [RSS feeds](https://en.wikipedia.org/wiki/RSS).

 It is easy to use as it only has one function, `tidyfeed()`, which takes one argument, the url of the feed.
 Running this function will return a tidy data frame of the information contained in the feed.
-If the url is not a feed, it will return an error message.
+If the url is not an rss or atom feed, it will return an error message.

-Included in the package is a simple dataset, a list of feed urls, which you can use to experiment with (they were taken from [here](https://raw.githubusercontent.com/DataWookie/feedeR/master/tests/testthat/test-feeds.txt)).
-One (<http://newsrss.bbc.co.uk/rss/newsonline_world_edition/front_page/rss.xml>) returns NULL for most fields, although it is a valid field (and so throws an actual error).
-So bug reports (and suggestions for fixing them) are very welcome.
+Included in the package is a simple dataset, a list of feed urls, which you can use to experiment with.
+You can access this with `data("feeds")`.

 Installation
 ------------